 According to a study by CNBC, nine out of ten consumers check the price of a product on Amazon as part of their product research.
-Consumers are constantly on the hunt for the lowest price they can find online, and while finding that low price may be a win for the consumer’s wallet, prices that are too low can have drastically negative effects on brands who don’t have effective pricing policies in place to protect themselves.
+Consumers are constantly on the hunt for the lowest price they can find online, and while finding that low price may be a win for the consumer’s wallet, prices that are too low can have drastically negative effects on brands who don’t have effective pricing policies in place as part of their ecommerce growth strategy to protect themselves.

 Why are pricing policies important?